meerageorge/DUSTMAKER/README.md

 		2. Building GUI - to switch between the character

 ## Creating dust
-the first tool would create all the sop nodes and a dop network requitred to create the dust simulation.
+the first tool would create all the sop nodes and a dop network required to create the dust simulation.

 ## Building the GUI
-I have tested the dust maker with a variety of charecters with diffrent animations.
+I have tested the dust maker with a variety of characters with different animations.
-The second tool opens a GUI from which user can change which charecter/animation they would like to run the dust maker on.
+The second tool opens a GUI from which user can change which character / animation they would like to run the dust maker on.

 ## Prerequisites